Nano Mesa

-Alexander Mesa Travieso (born 5 February 1995), commonly known as just Nano, is a Spanish footballer who plays as a forward.
+Alexander Mesa Travieso (born 5 February 1995), commonly known as just Nano, is a Spanish footballer who plays as a forward for Real Unión de Tenerife.

 He played 16 games and scored once in La Liga for Eibar, Levante and Cádiz, but spent most of his career in the Segunda División, with 163 games and 26 goals in service of five clubs.

 Club career

 Tenerife

 Nano was born in San Cristóbal de La Laguna, Canary Islands, and joined CD Tenerife's youth setup in 2006 at the age of 11.
 He made his senior debuts with the reserves in the 2012–13 season, while still a junior, in Tercera División.

 On 30 December 2013 Nano was promoted to the main squad in Segunda División.
 The following 18 January he played his first match as a professional, coming on as a second-half substitute in a 0–4 home loss against AD Alcorcón.

 Nano was loaned to CE L'Hospitalet in Segunda División B on 15 August 2014.
 Just over a year later he was definitely promoted to the Blanquiazules main squad, signing a new contract until 2018.

 Nano scored his first professional goal on 23 August 2015, netting his team's third in a 3–6 away loss against CD Numancia.
 On 21 February of the following year, he scored a brace in a 3–1 home win against UE Llagostera; he added another seven days later, in a 2–1 success at CD Mirandés.

 Nano remained with his goalscoring form later on, scoring a double in a 2–2 draw at Deportivo Alavés in April, and another in a 3–1 home win against Real Valladolid in May.
 He finished the campaign with 14 goals, being the club's top goalscorer and the eighth overall.